 The maximum aggregate sign area of two-square feet per lineal foot of street frontage.
-Minimum Distance from other Billboards: 660 feet
+Minimum Distance

-Minimum Distance from other Ground Signs: 100 feet Minimum Distance from any structure: 100 feet Minimum Distance from any site boundary: 100 feet
+Minimum Distance from other Ground Signs: 100 feet Minimum Distance from any structure: 100 feet the sign.

+Minimum Distance from any site boundary: 100 feet

-The spacing distance shall be measured along the nearest edge of the right-of-way to a point directly opposite the sign.
+The spacing distance shall be measured along the nearest edge of the right-of-way to a point directly opposite area, which is constructed to permit changes of copy, not including flashing, intermittent, or moving electronic message boards.